JanLahmann/RasQberry-Two/content/3d-model/hardware-assembly-guide.md

 ## Assembly of the Floor

 The floor is the simplest component of the RasQberry Two model, it serves as a platform onto which the Wall and the Cryostat can be secured to.
+This section will walk you through how to connect the floor tiles together.

 The following 3D Files are used in this section:
 - RASQ2M7.5Floor-all.stl